panicball/smart-contract/README.md

 # smart-contract

 Written program enables a smart contract that is implemented in Solidyti programming language.
 The smart contract has been adapted to the Ethereum blockchain network.
+Implemented Smart Contract is dedicated to bike rental process.

 ## Installation instructions
 To run the program code you need: